Federated Learning with Heterogeneous Differential Privacy: Introduction

-A variation of DP setups is proposed in the literature, for scenarios with clients and a server, to use a hybrid model by combining sample-level DP with client-level DP and giving clients the option to opt in either \cite{avent2017blender, beimel2019power}.
-In \cite{avent2017blender}, a \emph{blender} process is considered for computing heavy hitters where some clients opt in sample-level DP while the remaining opt in client-level DP.
-Some drawbacks of these works include their assumption of clients' data to be IID, as well as applying sample-level DP which requires a large number of samples at clients.
-These two assumptions make applying such an approach in FL setups difficult due to the non-IID nature of clients' data in FL, and the relatively small number of samples generated by clients in FL which requires either increasing the variance of the added noise or relaxing the privacy budget leading to either large degradation in performance or higher privacy budgets.
+The concept of heterogeneous DP has been studied in the literature. \cite{avent2017blender, beimel2019power} consider a hybrid model by combining local DP with global DP and give clients the option to opt into either of these notions.
+A \emph{blender} process is considered by \cite{avent2017blender} for computing heavy hitters where some clients opt in local DP while the remaining opt in global DP.
+Some drawbacks of these works include their assumption of clients' data to be IID, as well as applying local DP which requires a large number of samples at clients.
+These assumptions make their approach inapplicable in FL setups due to the non-IID nature of clients' data in FL and the relatively small number of samples generated by clients in FL which requires either increasing the variance of the added noise or relaxing the privacy leakage budget leading to either large degradation in performance or higher privacy leakage budgets.
+Another related line of work, \cite{zhou2020bypassing, ferrando2021combining, liu2021projected, amid2022public}, studies combining public and private datasets to improve the utility of the model.
+However, it is not clear how to extend them to FL setups, where clients arbitrarily participate in training and only have access to their local datasets which are no longer IID.
+Finally, some theoretical results have also been derived about heterogeneous DP in the works \cite{alaggan2016heterogeneous, jorgensen2015conservative}, where mechanisms were created for such case.

+Heterogeneity is a central feature of FL.
+Data heterogeneity makes it hard to train a single global model that can effectively serve all clients \cite{li2020federated}, which can be remedied via model personalization~\cite{smith2017federated,wang2019federated,arivazhagan2019federated,khodak2019adaptive,mansour2020three,fallah2020personalized,deng2020adaptive,dinh2020personalized,li2021ditto}.
+Another type of heterogeneity include systems heterogeneity where different devices have different capabilities, in terms of various characteristics such as connection, computational, and power capabilities \cite{li2018federated}.
+Solutions to system heterogeneity include designing algorithms that can tolerate device dropout, reduce communication cost, or reduce computations cost \cite{caldas2018expanding, gu2021fast, horvath2021fjord, li2018federated}.
+In this work, we study heterogeneity along the privacy axis, which is relatively unexplored in FL.
+In this paper, we theoretically study heterogeneous privacy requirements and show that model personalization could be used to learn good (even optimal) models in FL with heterogeneous DP.